 Stereotactic Body Radiotherapy

-The fundamentals of the Virginia Mason system are very small implanted markers within the body to provide stereotactic image guidance during radiation therapy.
-The small markers are gold and are implanted with minimally invasive techniques usually in the radiology department.
+Typically, small markers are placed within the body to provide stereotactic image guidance during radiation therapy.
 We utilize 3D imaging (CT, CT/PET, and MRI) and treatment planning to construct very precise plans minimizing radiation doses to normal structures.
 Treatment with “respiratory gating” is used for tumors in organs that move during respiration such as lungs and liver.
-SBRT requires complex planning and relatively long treatment times (30-45 min) but generally is completed in 3-5 treatments.
+SBRT requires complex planning and but is generally completed in three to five treatments.
 SBRT is associated with few side effects because the treatment field is generally very small and treatment is precisely delivered.
 Side effects that might occur are related to the body site receiving treatment.